abdelrahman-elkady/se-tutorial/lab-2.md

 You can now visit [localhost:8080](http://localhost:8080) and you will see your response.

-> You Do: Have the server log and count everytime a user visites your site.
+> You Do: Have the server log and count every-time a user visits your site.

 #### Node Serve index.html